-There were a lot of weird things that occurred in Week 2 that may have cost people betting pools, parlays, teasers and regular bets.
-Let’s take a look at each game and look at the betting implications that occurred and may also affect the line in Week 3 and beyond.
+This was an incredible week for highs and lows when it comes to betting and quarterback injuries.
+Let’s take a look at each game from Week 2 and look at the betting implications that occurred and may also affect the line in Week 3 and beyond.

 (closing lines) (Home team in caps)

 Beat the NFL Odds with AI!Harness the power of cutting-edge AI.
 Dive deep into AI-driven NFL game predictions, in-depth match-up analysis, and player performance metrics.